Materials-Consortia/OPTIMADE/optimade.rst

 - The next line MAY contain a standard OPTIMADE ``meta`` object, following the same rules described in `JSON Response Schema: Common Fields`_, where every MUST and SHOULD rule can be reinterpreted as a MAY rule.
 - The next block of lines provides the ``info`` endpoint responses.
   - First the base info response MUST be provided, following the description at `Base Info Endpoint`_.
   - The next lines MUST contain the entry info endpoint responses for the all entry types present later in the file, as described in `Entry Listing Info Endpoints`_.
-These MUST appear in alphabetical order by entry type name.
 - The remaining lines of the file contain data entries themselves, described in `Entry Listing JSON Response Schema`_.
-  Again, these MUST appear in block alphabetical order by entry type name, but can appear in any order within those blocks.
+These entries can be provided in any order.
 - Finally, any custom extension endpoints (see `Custom Extension Endpoints`_), if present and desirable, MUST appear at the end of the file.

 This leaves the following overall file structure: